sourmash-bio/sourmash/doc/command-line.md

     --taxonomy gtdb-rs202.taxonomy.v2.csv
 ```

+The `with-lineages` output file format can be summarized with
+`sourmash tax summarize` and can also be used as an input taxonomy
+spreadsheet for any of the tax subcommands (new as of v4.6.0).

 ### `sourmash tax prepare` - prepare and/or combine taxonomy files

 `sourmash tax prepare` prepares taxonomy files for other `sourmash tax`